Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we introduced BLAST, a novel Bayesian method for multi-source transfer learning in high-dimensional linear regression.
-Through the use of shrinkage priors, BLAST can robustly and adaptively learn the underlying sparsity structure and infer the regression coefficients for a target dataset via MCMC effectively by leveraging information from available source data.
+Through the use of shrinkage priors, BLAST can robustly and adaptively learn the underlying sparsity structure and infer the regression coefficients for a target dataset via MCMC sampling effectively by leveraging information from available source data.
 To avoid negative transfer in cases where the informative set of source studies is unknown, BLAST incorporated a source study selection mechanism.
-This mechanism distinguished informative from noninformative source datasets in a data-driven manner using posterior inclusion probabilities based on marginal likelihood evaluations.
-Lastly, our empirical results for both simulated and real-world genomic datasets demonstrated that BLAST consistently outperforms regularization methods that use the target data alone and achieves comparable performance to existing transfer learning approaches.
-The \texttt{BLASTreg} R package implementing our methods, along with scripts to reproduce the TCGA analysis, is available at \url{https://github.com/TelescaLab/BLASTreg}.
+This mechanism distinguished informative from noninformative source datasets by introducing latent source inclusion indicators that were learned in a data-driven manner using marginal likelihood evaluations.
+Moreover, we established theoretical guarantees for posterior concentration and selection consistency for our method.
+Lastly, our empirical results for both simulated and real-world genomic datasets demonstrated that BLAST consistently outperforms the Lasso using the target data alone, and achieves comparable performance and superior uncertainty quantification compared to existing transfer learning approaches.
+The \texttt{BLASTreg} R package that implements our methods, along with scripts to reproduce the TCGA analysis, is available at \url{https://github.com/TelescaLab/BLASTreg}.

 Future directions include extending BLAST to non-Gaussian outcomes and incorporating non-linear effects via Bayesian Gaussian processes or neural networks.
-Furthermore, in this paper, we assumed that the source data were homogeneous, which may introduce bias in our posterior inference when heterogeneity across studies is present.
+Furthermore, in this paper, we did not explicitly account for source heterogeneity, which may introduce bias in posterior inference.
 In practice, cross-study heterogeneity may arise from covariate shifts, batch effects, different measurement platforms, or differences in study design.
-Developing BLAST variants that explicitly model this heterogeneity is a natural next step to improve robustness and generalizability.
+Explicitly modeling this heterogeneity is a natural next step to improve robustness and generalizability of the proposed method.

-Finally, our work did not dwell on the large sample properties of the proposed procedure.
-Some encouraging literature on large sample behavior of Bayesian horseshoe estimators has been reported in \cite{vandeGeer2013OnModels, vanderPas2017UncertaintyDiscussion}, together with some recent interesting results related to transfer learning reported in \cite{Lai2024BayesianInference}.
-Although empirical results in our simulations suggest well-behaved operating characteristics for both predictive accuracy and uncertainty quantification, we maintain that more work is needed to establish theoretical assurances for the proposed modeling framework.

 \phantomsection